florencemezino/i-am-florence/Testing.md

 ## Known Bugs

-* Hero image not responsive
+* Hero image and profile description not responsive
+* Footer overlapping on content on mobile version

 ## Feedback